 Professional Advisors Seminar

-In celebration of Estate Planning Awareness Week, the Estate Planning Council of the Lehigh Valley held a talk by Ken Florian, President, Corgenius, “Advising Clients Through the Toughest Times of Life” on Thursday, October 24, 2019 with registration at 1:30 p.m. and the program running from 2:00 to 4:15 p.m.
-Sponsored in part by the Lehigh Valley Community Foundation, the program will be held at Homewood Suites by Hilton, 3350 Center Valley Parkway, Center Valley, Pa.
+In celebration of Estate Planning Awareness Week 2019, the Lehigh Valley Community Foundation sponsored the Estate Planning Council of the Lehigh Valley's program led by Ken Florian, President, Corgenius.
+The program, “Advising Clients Through the Toughest Times of Life” was held on Thursday, October 24, 2019 at Homewood Suites by Hilton in Center Valley, Pa.
+See the photos on LVCF's Flickr page

 “When clients cope with death, divorce, retirement, empty nest, or other life transitions, what you say and do in the office has more influence on your client relationship than your financial savvy ever did,” said Ken Florian.
-The program will present the following:
+The program presented the following:

 - Understand how to answer the dreaded bad news phone call, the unique issues that your clients face, the differences between men and women, and the best ways to communicate at appointments and on the phone.